 Several transportation methods are available for reaching the Moroccan Sahara:

-Check out full guide on How to visit Sahara desert in Morocco.
+Check out full guide on how to visit the Moroccan Sahara desert.

 Recommended Packing List